nevans/d_heap/README.md

 The _d_-ary heap data structure is a generalization of the [binary heap], in which the nodes have _d_ children instead of 2.
-This allows for "insert" and "decrease priority" operations to be performed more quickly with the tradeoff of slower delete minimum.
+This allows for "insert" and "decrease priority" operations to be performed more quickly with the tradeoff of slower delete minimum or "increase priority".
 Additionally, _d_-ary heaps can have better memory cache behavior than binary heaps, allowing them to run more quickly in practice despite slower worst-case time complexity.
 In the worst case, a _d_-ary heap requires only `O(log n / log d)` operations to push, with the tradeoff that pop requires `O(d log n / log d)`.

 Although you should probably just use the default _d_ value  of `4` (see the analysis below), it's always advisable to benchmark your specific use-case.
+In particular, if you push items more than you pop, higher values for _d_ can give a faster total runtime.

 [d-ary heap]: https://en.wikipedia.org/wiki/D-ary_heap
 [priority queue]: https://en.wikipedia.org/wiki/Priority_queue